buithaibinh/AWS-Source-Base-Package/Mobile/iOS/README.md

 )
 ```

-- In upload function, The following example shows how to upload a file to an Amazon S3 bucket.
+- Upload a file to an Amazon S3 bucket.
 ```swift
 func uploadData(data: Data) {